 Rabbi Amy Scheinerman

-The Jewish Hospice Chaplain attends to the end-of-life issues confronting Jewish patients and their families; providing pastoral care to hospice patients and their families, while we rely on our hospice partners for medical and palliative services.
-Our Rabbi is able to offer guidance to the hospice professionals, which increases their understanding of and sensitivity to the end-of-life needs of Jewish patients.
+The Hospice Rabbi attends to the end-of-life issues confronting Jewish patients and their families; providing pastoral care to hospice patients and their families, while we rely on our hospice partners for medical and palliative services.
+Our Rabbi is able to offer guidance to the hospice professionals, which increases their understanding of, and sensitivity to, the end-of-life needs of Jewish patients.

 Spirituality plays an integral role in the care of the terminally ill.
-Approaching death can bring questions that contribute to anxiety, depression, hopelessness and despair.
-The Jewish Hospice Chaplaincy services address concerns about entering hospice, expectations at the end of life, fears about familiy and the future, and Jewish religious rituals at death and during the mourning period.
+Approaching death can bring questions that contribute to anxiety, depression, hopelessness, and despair.
+The Hospice Rabbi services address concerns about entering hospice, expectations at the end of life, fears about familiy and the future, and Jewish religious rituals at death and during the mourning period.

-Discussion includes the specific beliefs, laws, customs, traditions and needs of Orthodox, Conservative, Reform, Reconstructionist, and secular or non-practicing Jews.
-The Chaplain can provide uniquely Jewish spiritual resources that help patients focus on transcendent meaning, purpose, and value.
+Discussions includes the specific beliefs, laws, customs, traditions, and needs of Orthodox, Conservative, Reform, Reconstructionist, and secular or non-practicing Jews.
+The Rabbi can provide uniquely Jewish spiritual resources that help patients focus on transcendent meaning, purpose, and value.